 Amid the hijinks, Cable arrives from the future gunning for Russell, who is a mass murderer in his timeline.
 Like his stint as Thanos in Infinity War, Josh Brolin truly brings it as the singularly focused, militaristic cyborg badass.
 Brolin’s Cable isn’t built to crack wise like ‘Pool but draws the very best out of every action sequence thanks to David Leitch’s direction in creating visceral, creative fight scenes.
 The precision and brutality of Brolin’s mocap work for The Mad Titan was transferred into Deadpool 2 with ease: future tech and cybernetics enhancements aside, no one was prepared for the martial skill and unyielding determination of that damn silver-haired menace.

-By film’s end, everything is wrapped in a big bloody bow after some seriously uplifting scenes between characters about the importance of love and family.
-It was an admirable conclusion that required a delicate touch, which one would never expect from such a raucous franchise in the making.
+By film’s end, everything is wrapped in a big bloody bow after some seriously uplifting scenes between the leads about the importance of love and family.
+It was an admirable conclusion that required a delicate touch, one never would have expected from such a raucous franchise in the making.
 Of course, it wouldn’t dare close with a saccharine ending and provides just enough WTF-ness for Deadpool’s enthusiastic fandom.

 For the casual fan and X-Men aficionado, Deadpool 2 is everything one anticipated, though slightly refined to introduce larger, complex themes the first outing lacked.
-While it is nowhere near the typical superhero film we throw our money at every few months, the fledgling series has grown leaps and bounds without sacrificing the pluck and mockery that makes Wade our favorite regenerating degenerate.
+While it is nowhere near the typical superhero film we throw our money at every few months (why we appreciate these movies in the first place), the fledgling series has grown leaps and bounds without sacrificing the pluck and mockery that made Deadpool our favorite regenerating degenerate.